tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ## Update artifacts

-Tauri's bunlder will automatically generate and sign update artifacts once the updater is correctly configured and enabled.
+Tauri's bundler will automatically generate and sign update artifacts once the updater is correctly configured and enabled.

 The signature is the content of the generated `.sig` file.
 The signature can be uploaded to GitHub safely or made public if your private key is secure.